lorenzje/lorenzje/README.md

 ## Hi there 👋
 My name is Jack, I will soon be graduating with a degree in Computer Software Development
 - 🔭 I’m currently working on securing an internship as a computer programmer.
 - ⚡ Fun fact: I have a professional background in the arts and love all things creative
+- AAS | Computer Software Development
+- BA  | Audio Design/Production

 <!--
 **lorenzje/lorenzje** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.